CharlesMThomas/Tournament-Results/README.md

 #### Local Machine:

-Download the files from this repository and place them within the **FSND-Virtual-Machine/vagrant** folder on your.
+Download the files from this repository and place them within the **FSND-Virtual-Machine/vagrant** folder.

 #### VirtualBox: